MaximumEndurance/Ubuntu-Blog/README.md

 ![Image](https://github.com/MaximumEndurance/Ubuntu-Blog/blob/gh-pages/Screenshot%20from%202017-01-09%2001-06-49.png?raw=true)

  In the window for partitions, assign a size of 70-100GB for Ubuntu (it will last you for quite a while).
 Use the slider in the middle to adjust the partitions.

+## Part 5:Restarting Ubuntu

+After installation finishes, click the "Restart Now" option in the dialog box that appears.

+Now we notice something different when we boot.

+A violet-colored window comes up having 4 options.
+This window is quite similar to black-colored window we encoutered earlier.
+This is called the _grub_ .
+The first option here loads the Ubuntu OS.
+The second option is for Advanced Booting options (not of interest as of now) The third option "Windows Boot Manager" loads into Windows.
+The fourth option "System Setup" loads into your BIOS.

 _Ubuntu stands for "I am what I am because of what we are"_